6 Easy Methods to Crystal-Clear Shower Glass

 5. Rinse well with water and leave to dry on its own.

-6. (Optional) Polish the glass using a microfibre cloth or cotton rag (old pillow works great) to make your shower screen spotless
+6. (Optional) Polish the glass using a microfibre cloth or cotton rag (an old pillow works great) to make your shower screen spotless

 If you are looking for a natural alternative, this is truly the best way to wash a shower or any glass to perfection.
 The vinegar cleaning method is fast and easy, which comes in handy when you have more to cover, like entire shower glass enclosures.
 It could also serve as a general bathroom sanitiser, given that natural stone tiles or other elements aren’t present.